MightyJoeW/getScriptOrDieTryin/content/blog/2017 Year-in-Review—Risking-it-all-to-Become-a-Developer/index.md

 ###100DaysOfCode

-I kicked off 2017 doing the <a href="https://github.com/MightyJoeW/100-Days-of-Code" target="_blank" rel="noopener">```#100DaysOfCode```</a> challenge.
+I kicked off 2017 doing the <a href="https://github.com/MightyJoeW/100-Days-of-Code" target="_blank" rel="noopener noreferrer">```#100DaysOfCode```</a> challenge.
 This was extremely important as it forced me to code for at least an hour everyday.
 Since I was still working full-time (and spending time after work in the gym), I would have likely missed many days without this public declaration and record-keeping of my daily progress.

 ###Podcasts
 <figure>